Electron-affinity difference distributions as an organizing principle for superconductivity, enabling the discovery of PtPb$_3$Bi

+\para To summarize, we introduced a structure-aware and interpretable framework for superconductivity prediction that explicitly integrates elemental chemistry with local bonding geometry derived from experimentally measured crystal structures.
+By encoding materials using graphlet histograms and learning within a Gaussian process model (GP-$T_c$), we achieve accurate, uncertainty-quantified predictions of both superconductivity and $T_c$ while retaining direct access to the physical features that govern model behavior.
+This design choice enables not only predictive performance but also the extraction of compact, chemically meaningful organizing principles.

+\para A central outcome of this approach is the dramatic compression of the predictive feature space.
+We find that the distribution of electron-affinity differences between neighboring atoms, together with a small number of elemental and structural descriptors, suffices to achieve near-optimal performance in $T_c$ prediction.
+That such a readily available and directly measurable quantity emerges as the most informative feature highlights the central role of local bonding character in superconductivity.
+This result shifts attention away from opaque high-dimensional descriptors toward chemically interpretable variables that can be directly connected to bonding physics and materials design.

+\para Beyond insight, GP-$T_c$ demonstrates reliable experimental actionability.
+We reproduce the superconducting behavior of the recently established infinite-layer nickelate family and predict and experimentally confirm superconductivity in stoichiometric PtPb$_3$Bi, establishing a new superconductor.
+At the same time, the framework identifies multiple additional high-priority candidates, including SrNiO$_2$ with a predicted $ T_c$ of 51.5~K, providing concrete targets for experimental exploration.
+By making GP-$T_c$ accessible through a web interface \cite{GP_Tc_Webinterface} that enables structure-based prediction from standard CIF files, we aim to lower the barrier to community-wide exploration.
+More broadly, because the featurization relies only on fundamental elemental and structural information, the strategy developed here is readily extensible to other material properties, opening a path toward interpretable, data-driven discovery across quantum materials.

 {\bf Author Contributions:} E.-A.K. and J.G. planned the machine learning strategy and guided the research activities.
 K.M. devised the graphlet expansion and the EMD metric.
 N.M. built the EMD kernel and trained the GP models.
 O.L. carried out NN-based studies and led the interpretation efforts.
 Y.L. designed the symmetry features and analyzed ML results.
 Y.L. and A.P. wrote the code for graphlet and symmetry feature generation and curated the database.
-L.S. advised the choice of atomistic features and the classification experiments.
+A.P. implemented the prediction pipeline for the ICSD screening.
+A.P. and O.L. compiled the predicted superconducting candidates.
+A.P. implemented the GP-Tc prediction web interface.
+A.G. and A.K. developed the literature-search tools used to analyze the predicted superconducting materials.
+K.W. advised an LLM-based comprehensive literature search to identify precedents for GP-$T_c$ predictions.
+A.G. and A.K. designed and carried out the LLM-based comprehensive literature search to identify precedents for GP-$T_c$ predictions.
+L.S. advised the choice of atomistic features, the classification experiments, the choice of PtPb$_3$Bi as the first test case material, its synthesis, its characterization, and its measurements.
+S.L., S.C., and A.M. synthesized, characterized, and measured PtPb$_3$Bi.